apache/iceberg/format/spec.md

 | added2          | 0                  | 100                   | 1100               |
 | added3          | 125                | 25                    | 1100               |

-The first added file, `added1`, is assigned the same `first_row_id` as the snapshot and the following manifests are assigned `first_row_id` based on the number of rows added by the previous manifests.
+The first added file, `added1`, is assigned the same `first_row_id` as the snapshot and the following manifests are assigned `first_row_id` based on the number of rows added by the previously listed manifests.
 The second file, `added2`, does not change the `first_row_id` of the next manifest because it contains no added data files.

-Within the first added manifest, each data file' `first_row_id` follows a similar pattern:
+Within the first `added`, the first added manifest, each data file' `first_row_id` follows a similar pattern:

 | `status` | `file_path` | `record_count` | `first_row_id` |
 |----------|-------------|----------------|----------------|